OWC ThunderBay 8 16TB 8-Bay Thunderbolt 3 RAID 5 Array (8 x 2TB)

 What is the transfer speed when configured to raid 5?

-Asked by: Veronica
+Asked by: John

 Unfortunately the manufacturer does not specify what the transfer speed may be when configured to RAID 5.
 This is likely because speeds may vary depending types of drive you use and other variations with computer spec.